-The best photo printer that we've tested so far is the Canon PIXMA TR8520.
-This printer has excellent photo printing quality, which helps to create vibrant and detailed photos worth displaying.
+The best printer for photos that we've tested so far is the Canon PIXMA TR8520.
+It has excellent photo printing quality, which helps to create vibrant and detailed photos worth displaying.
 It uses five cartridges, including a dedicated CLI-281 photo black cartridge, so you don't have to worry about running out of black ink if you need the occasional black-text document printed.

-This printer has a low cost-per-print ratio for black and color, making it an affordable choice when you're always printing something off.
+It has a low cost-per-print ratio for black and color, making it an affordable choice when you're always printing something off.
 Although it isn't the fastest at printing black-text or color documents, it takes just under a minute to print out 4" x 6" photos, which is pretty decent.
-This printer also has a flatbed scanner with a max 2100 DPI, which is great if you want to copy some old family photos in high detail.
-If you're looking for more versatility, this printer also has a sheetfed scanner with an Automatic Document Feeder (ADF) so you can process multiple single-sided pages quickly.
+It also has a flatbed scanner with a max 2100 DPI, which is great if you want to copy some old family photos in high detail.
+If you're looking for more versatility, this printer also has a sheetfed scanner with an automatic document feeder (ADF), so you can process multiple single-sided pages quickly.

 On the downside, some may find its photo printing quality to be slightly oversaturated.
-Its black page ink cartridge also has a low page yield, so if you also need to print off a lot of text documents, you may find yourself constantly running out of ink.
-There are higher-yield cartridges available, which is nice.
-Overall, this printer is well-suited for printing photos while still remaining versatile enough for the occasional non-photo related task.
+Its black page ink cartridge also has a low page yield, and you may find yourself constantly running out of ink.
+Luckily, there are higher-yield cartridges available if you need it.
+Overall, this is the best printer for photos that we've tested to date.
+It's well-suited for printing photos while still remaining versatile enough for the occasional non-photo related task.